Salary Calculator Luxembourg

 Taxes Included in This Salary Calculator

-Our calculator includes all the typical taxes, contributions, and credits that the Luxembourg government levies on employment income, namely:
+Our tax calculator includes all the typical taxes, contributions, and credits that the Luxembourg government levies on employment income, namely:

 • Employment Fund Contributions: Are a surcharge that increases the income tax by 7% for earnings not exceeding €150,000, and by 9% for income above that threshold.
-As with the income tax, the calculation of employment fund contributions depends on the taxable income and family status of the individual.

 • Social Minimum Wage Tax Credit (CISSM): Is a tax credit that lowers the tax burden on employees with annual gross salaries between €21,600 and €43,200.
-In general, the credit gets subtracted from the employee's income tax every month directly by the employer.
-In 2023, the credited amount is limited to €70 per month.

 The information provided on this site is intended for informational purposes only.